 The MMP water quality design was reviewed in 2014.
 A conceptual model (Haynes et al. 2007) and the Driver, Pressure, State, Impact, and Response (DPSIR) framework were used to identify indicators linking water quality and ecosystem health, which were refined in consultation with monitoring providers and independent experts.
 Program design recommendations were based on a statistical review (Kuhnert et al. 2015).
-The new sampling design for the inshore water quality monitoring program was implemented in 2015, to increase the detection of links between end-of-catchment loads and marine water quality through higher frequency sampling at a larger number of sites in the focus area.
-The design focused on four areas - the Russell-Mulgrave, Tully, Burdekin Rivers, and the Mackay Whitsunday region.
-Extra reporting for the Barron-Daintree sub-region of the Wet Tropics was also included due to the continued collection of data along the long-term 'Cairns transect' where sampling started in 1989.

-In 2016-17, four transects were added in the Cape York region relevant to the Pascoe, Normanby-Kennedy, Annan-Endeavour and Stewart Rivers.
-These transects are monitored by the Cape York Water Partnership coordinated by Howley Environmental Consulting.
+The new sampling design for the inshore water quality monitoring program was implemented in 2015, to increase the detection of links between end-of-catchment loads and marine water quality through higher frequency sampling at a larger number of sites in each focus region.
+The design included four focus regions: the Russell-Mulgrave, Tully, Burdekin, and Mackay-Whitsunday.
+Extra reporting for the Barron-Daintree focus region of the Wet Tropics was also included due to the continued collection of data along AIMS' long-term 'Cairns transect' where sampling started in 1989.
+In 2016-17, four focus regions were added in Cape York around the Pascoe, Normanby-Kennedy, Annan-Endeavour and Stewart Rivers.

-In the 2020-21 monitoring year, the Fitzroy transect was reinstated in the Fitzroy NRM region with funding from the Reef Trust Partnership (RTP) between the Australian Government and the Great Barrier Reef Foundation (GBRF).
-Water quality monitoring in this region is not a part of the MMP but it is conducted using the same sampling design principles that were implemented across the MMP in 2015.
+In 2020-21, monitoring was reinstated in the Fitzroy region with funding from the Reef Trust Partnership (RTP) between the Australian Government and the Great Barrier Reef Foundation and co-investment by AIMS.
+Water quality monitoring in this region was incorporated into the MMP starting in the 2024-25 water year and has been conducted at the same sites and using the same sampling design principles of the MMP.

-The sites in each focus area are located to capture water masses along cross-shelf and alongshore gradients.
-The site selection in the focus areas was informed by the plume frequency model (Petus et al. 2014a; Devlin et al. 2013) and the river tracer model (Brinkman et al. 2014).
+The sites in each focus region are located to capture water masses along cross-shelf and alongshore gradients.
+The site selection in the focus regions was informed by the plume frequency model (Petus et al. 2014a; Devlin et al. 2013) and the river tracer model (Brinkman et al. 2014).

 Monitoring includes measurement of dissolved and particulate nutrients (nitrogen and phosphorus) and carbon, total suspended solids (TSS), chlorophyll a (Chl-a), silica [Si(OH)4], salinity, turbidity, coloured dissolved organic matter (CDOM) and temperature.
-Additionally, samples for pesticides are collected in the wet season at high risk sites.